Theses on the Philosophy of History

 "Theses on the Philosophy of History" or "On the Concept of History" (Über den Begriff der Geschichte) is an essay written in early 1940 by German philosopher and critic Walter Benjamin.
 It is one of Benjamin's best-known, and most controversial works.

 Composed of twenty numbered paragraphs, the brief essay was written by Benjamin shortly before he attempted to escape from Vichy France, where French collaborationist government officials were handing over Jewish refugees like Benjamin to the Nazi Gestapo.
 Theses is the last major work Benjamin completed before fleeing to Spain where, fearing Nazi capture, he died by suicide on 26 September 1940.

 Summary

 In the essay, Benjamin uses poetic and scientific analogies to present a critique of historicism.

-One interpretation of Benjamin in Thesis I is that Benjamin is suggesting that despite claims to scientific objectivity, the historical materialism of vulgar Marxists is actually a quasi-religious fraud.
-Benjamin uses The Turk, a famous chess-playing device of the 18th century, as an analogy for historical materialism.
+One interpretation of Benjamin in Thesis I is that Benjamin is suggesting that despite claims to scientific objectivity, the historical materialism of vulgar Marxists is actually a quasi-religious fraud or conversely that theology is an essential and ultimately unavoidable backdrop to philosophic, scientific and economic discourse.
+As a parable, the meaning of this theses is ambiguous according to the nature of parables.
+Benjamin uses the Mechanical Turk, a famous chess-playing device of the 18th century, as an analogy for historical materialism.
 Presented as an automaton that could defeat skilled chess players, The Turk actually concealed a human (allegedly a dwarf) who controlled the machine.
 He wrote: